pmd/pmd/docs/pages/pmd/userdocs/installation.md

             to execute ('check', 'designer', ...), e.g. PMD is launched via `pmd check`.
 The rest of the arguments are specific to the utility used.<br/><br/>" %}

-Running a PMD analysis (`pmd check` or `pmd.bat check`) requires at least two options:
+Running a PMD analysis (`pmd check` or `pmd.bat check`) requires at least one option and a list of sources:

-* `-d <path>`: path to the sources to analyse.
-This can be a file name, a directory, or a jar or zip file containing the sources.
 * `-R <path>`: the ruleset file you want to use.
 PMD uses xml configuration files, called *rulesets*, which specify which rules to execute on your sources.
 You can also run a single rule by referencing it using its *category* and name (more details [here](pmd_userdocs_making_rulesets.html#referencing-a-single-rule)).
 For example, you can check for unnecessary modifiers on Java sources with `-R category/java/codestyle.xml/UnnecessaryModifier`.
+* `<source> …`: path to the sources to analyse.
+This can be a file name, a directory, or a jar or zip file containing the sources.
+Alternatively You can use the `-d` or `--dir` flag, which is equivalent.

 {% include note.html
    content="At the moment the formerly provided rulesets (eg `rulesets/java/basic.xml`) are deprecated,